 Let’s put this in a less marketing-oriented message:

-At this point you should know what the product is, now it’s time to get an account!
+At this point you should know what the product is, now it’s time to get your user account!

 Application Collection is fully integrated for user management with SUSE Customer Center (SCC).
 Hence, if you are already a SUSE customer and have an account in SCC you can use those credentials to login in the web application.